terryaney/Documentation.Camelot/KatApp.Vue.md

 **`debugNext(saveLocations?: string | boolean, serverSideOnly?: boolean, trace?: boolean, expireCache?: boolean): void`**

-`debugNext` is a helper method to indicate to the KatApp that during the next *successful* RBL Framework calculation(s) should have their debug CalcEngines saved to KAT Team's CMS, traced, or version checked.
+`debugNext` is a helper method to indicate to the KatApp that during the next *successful* RBLe Framework calculation(s) should have their debug CalcEngines saved to KAT Team's CMS, traced, or version checked.
 This is helpful to Kaml View or CalcEngine developers to aid in their debugging.
 This method is manually invoked via the browser's console window while debugging the site.

 `saveLocations` can be a comma delimitted list of KAT Team folder names or multiple calls to `debugNext` can take place before triggering a calculation and acheive the same result.
 To clear out all currently specified locations specified, call `debugNext( false )`.

 Setting `serverSideOnly` to `true` will only save calculations that occur in the Host Environment's server side code.
-This is beneficial if an event handler triggers a calculation *then* posts to an api endpoint (which usually runs an initial RBL Framework calculation).
+This is beneficial if an event handler triggers a calculation *then* posts to an api endpoint (which usually runs an initial RBLe Framework calculation).
 If you only want to save the calculation that occurs when processing the api endpoint, setting this parameter to `true` accomplishes that.

-Setting `trace` to `true` instructs the RBL Framework to return detailed trace information inside the calculation results.
+Setting `trace` to `true` instructs the RBLe Framework to return detailed trace information inside the calculation results.

-Setting `expireCache` to `true` instructs the RBL Framework to immediately check for an updated CalcEngine from the CalcEngine CMS instead of waiting for the RBL Framework's CalcEngine cache to expire.
+Setting `expireCache` to `true` instructs the RBLe Framework to immediately check for an updated CalcEngine from the CalcEngine CMS instead of waiting for the RBLe Framework's CalcEngine cache to expire.

 #### IKatApp.getTemplateContent